 - 6.1 With the assistance of my Claims Manager, reinsurance claims were formulated with supporting documents and presented to the relevant reinsurers.
-The Company had a limited reinsurance program in place other than the associated company Lemma Ukraine which is referred to at paragraph 6.2 below.
-Reinsurance recoveries amount to \pounds 125,579 and it is considered that no further recoveries will be achieved. - 6.2 I record that Lemma Ukraine, the associated company which provided the Company's reinsurance for the years 2008-2010, disputed that solicitor's professional indemnity insurance written by the Company in England and Wales in 2009-2010 and 2010-2011 was covered by its contracts of reinsurance.
-Lemma Ukraine is itself in liquidation and no recovery of reinsurance amounts is considered possible.
+The Company had a limited reinsurance program in place other than with the associated company Lemma Ukraine referred to below.
+Reinsurance recoveries amount to $f{125,579}$ and it is considered that no further recoveries will be achieved. - 6.2 Lemma Ukraine, the associated company which provided the Company's reinsurance for the years 2008-2010, disputed that solicitor's professional indemnity insurance written by the Company in England and Wales in 2009-2010 and 2010-2011 was covered by its contracts of reinsurance.
+Lemma Ukraine is itself in liquidation and no recovery of reinsurance amounts is possible.